 The aim of the Antony Lillis Project has always been to provide a safe, stimulating, professional, non-discriminatory, and inclusive play provision for children and young people with additional needs.
 All our young people receive 1:1 support at minimum, are extremely vulnerable and have a variety of needs, including Autism, Cerebral Palsy, Down Syndrome, developmental delays, speech and language delay, mobility issues, limited understanding, no sense of danger and sensory impairments to name a few.

-We currently work with Hammersmith & Fulham, Kensington & Chelsea and Ealing councils, providing support for young people aged 8-25 years.
-We are allocated young people that present complex and challenging behaviours and some of our young people are unable to access or have been excluded from other provisions – for some families we are their last resort.
-We have never turned a young person away and have always endeavoured to work with families and other professionals as much as possible to extend opportunities for young people with disabilities and to support them in the best way possible.
+We currently work with Hammersmith & Fulham, Kensington & Chelsea, Ealing and Westminster councils, providing support for SEN young people aged 8-17 years. these local authorities refer young people that present complex and challenging behaviours and some of these are unable to access or have been excluded from other provisions – for some families we are their last resort.
+We will endeavor to work with families and other professionals as much as possible to extend opportunities for these young people with disabilities and to support them in the best way possible.